-Our culture is always fascinated by the biggest and the best of anything.
-We don't just eat a burger, we eat a Whopper, Quarter Pounder, or a Big Mac, all things signifying that it is big.
+Our culture is fascinated by the biggest and the best of anything.
+Fast food restaurants have recognized this for years, which is why they sell a Whopper, Quarter Pounder, or a Big Mac, all things signifying that it is big.
 So it only seems fitting that we would also find the largest animals fascinating as well.
 So here is a short list of some of the biggest animals in the world; from the longest jellyfish to the animal with the largest mouth and all those in between.

 What is the biggest whale in the world?